x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/address-lists/manage-address-lists.md

 - Estimated time to complete each procedure: 5 minutes.

-- You can only use the Shell to perform this procedure.
+- You can only use Exchange Online PowerShell to perform this procedure.
 To learn how to use Windows PowerShell to connect to Exchange Online, see [Connect to Exchange Online PowerShell](https://go.microsoft.com/fwlink/p/?linkid=396554).

 - In Exchange Online, the **\*-AddressList** cmldets are only available in the Address Lists management role.
 By default in Exchange Online, the Address List role isn't assigned to any role groups.
 To use any cmdlets that require the Address List role, you need to add the role to a role group.
 For more information, see the "Add a role to a role group" section in the topic, **Manage role groups**.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612),[Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).
+Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).

 ## What do you want to do?

 ### Create an address list

 This example creates the address list named Oregon and Washington Users by using the  _RecipientFilter_ parameter and includes recipients that are mailbox users and have **StateOrProvince** set to `Washington` or `Oregon`.

 ```
 New-AddressList -Name "Oregon and Washington" -RecipientFilter {((RecipientType -eq 'UserMailbox') -and ((StateOrProvince -eq 'Washington') -or (StateOrProvince -eq 'Oregon')))}